-The Organisation shall maintain, conserve and/or restore ecosystem services and environmental values of the management unit, and shall avoid, repair or mitigate negative environmental impacts.
-(P6 P&C V4)
+The Organisation^{} shall maintain, conserve^{} and/or restore^{} ecosystem services^{} and environmental values^{} of the management unit^{}, and shall avoid, repair or mitigate negative environmental impacts.

-Criterion 6.1.
-The Organisation shall assess environmental values in the management unit and those values outside the management unit potentially affected by management activities.
-This assessment shall be undertaken with a level of detail, scale and frequency that is proportionate to the scale, intensity, and risk of management activities, and is sufficient for the purpose of deciding the necessary Conservation measures, and for detecting and monitoring possible negative impacts of those activities. (new)

-Indicator 6.1.1 Using Best Available Informationassessments of environmental values are conducted with a level of detail and frequency that is proportionate to the scale, intensity, and risk of management activities.
+- 6.1 The Organisation shall assess environmental values in the management unit and those values outside the management unit potentially affected by management activities.
+This assessment shall be undertaken with a level of detail, scale and frequency that is proportionate to the scale, intensity, and risk of management activities, and is sufficient for the purpose of deciding the necessary conservation measures, and for detecting and monitoring possible negative impacts of those activities. - 6.1.1 Best Available Information is used to identify environmental values within, and, where potentially affected by management activities, outside of the management unit. - 6.1.2 Assessments of environmental values are conducted with a level of detail and frequency so that: - 4) Impacts of management activities on the identified environmental values can be assessed as per Criterion 6.2; - 5) risks to environmental values can be identified as per Criterion 6.2; - 6) necessary conservation measures to protect values can be identified as per Criterion 6.3; and, - 7) monitoring of impacts or environmental changes can be conducted as per Principle 8.